How Food Businesses Should Plan for the Upcoming Transition

 |---|---|

-| Expected publication | Expected May 2026 |
+| Expected publication | Expected in early May 2026 |

-| Expected transition period | Approximately 12 months |
+| Expected transition period | 12 months |

-| Current version | FSSC 22000 Version 6 remains applicable during the transition |
+| Current version | FSSC 22000 Version 6 (remains valid during transition) |

 Drivers Behind the FSSC 22000 Version 7 Revision

-Industry communications indicate several factors behind the development of Version 7:
+Foundation FSSC has identified several factors behind the development of Version 7:

-• updates aligned with the ISO 22002 PRP series (including the 2025 updates)
+• incorporation of the updated ISO 22002 PRP series

 • alignment with GFSI Benchmarking Requirements v2024